-- Almost every university student faces money issues, but you can learn to take control of your finances. - Being able to complete your university career should be a key priority when setting financial goals. - Since university students need time for classes and studying, it is generally more important to spend less money rather than work more hours.
+- Almost every university student faces money issues, but you can learn to take control of your finances. - Being able to complete your university career should be a key priority when setting financial - Since university students need time for classes and studying, it is generally more important to spend less money rather than work more hours.

-Checkpoint Exer rcises What is the e leading reason some students have to drop out of university? or more things you would be willing to give up or cut back on in order to be able to finance rsity education.
+1. What is the leading reason some students have to drop out of university?
+2. List three or more things you would be willing to give up or cut back on in order to be able to finance your university education.